alirezabj/Part2-Exercise4/README.md

 #### Class Invariants:

-1. price > 0: A ticket must always have a positive price.
+1. `price > 0`: A ticket must always have a positive price
-2. expiration > System.currentTimeMillis() when created: The expiration time must be in the future.
+2.   expiration > System.currentTimeMillis()` when created: The expiration time must be in the future